GeneralElectric/grunt-dep-serve/README.md

 to `../`.
     * PRO: grunt-dep-serve not needed.
     * CON: Splatters dependencies as siblings _'above'_ the project, making it difficult to clean up and/or distinguish bower dependencies from actual project directories.
+    * CON: Bower install might overwrite existing work in the `../` directory if it has the same name as a bower dependency

 No matter what, _always_ make sure your project's demos/examples/fixtures work from within the project itself and declare dependency paths such that the project works without assuming the name of the Bower-managed directory in any deployable